Send the link below via email or IMCopy

 Bazerman: Almost every word and phrase we use we have heard or seen before.

-a) The text may draw on prior texts as a source of meanings to be used at face value.
+a) The text may draw on prior texts as a source of meaning to be used at its face value.

 The title of the article “the weak link” invokes the old saying that “a chain is only as strong as its weakest link.”

 b) Text may explicitly use other statements as background, support, and contrast.

 e.g. my own quotation of Bazerman's phrase ("Almost every word and phrase we use we have heard or seen before.")